What is ISRaD?

 The steering committee provides scientific leadership for the project and sets the main goals and vision.
 The ISRaD steering committe includes:

-• Sue Trumbore, Max Planck Institute
+• Sue Trumbore, Max Planck Institute for Biogeochemistry

 • Alison Hoyt, Stanford University

-• Carlos A. Sierra, Max Planck Institute
+• Carlos A. Sierra, Max Planck Institute for Biogeochemistry

 • Joseph Blankenship, University of Arizona